-- Tests of the library in various configurations on x86.
+- Tests of the library in various configurations.
 The tests are mainly unit tests (make test), SSL feature tests (tests/ssl-opt.sh) and interoperability tests (tests/compat.sh).

 - Build on Windows with MinGW and Visual Studio.
 We use the following Visual Studio versions: